 Hi, I’m Tiss.

-A psych nerd with a sharp eye for emotional nuance and a knack for spotting patterns most people miss.
+An intuitive psych nerd with a sharp eye for emotional nuance and a knack for spotting patterns most people miss.

 I study the psychology behind unhealthy relationships — why we stay, why we rationalize harm, and why leaving can feel so difficult even when something clearly isn’t right.